junxit/us-congress-bills-115/metadata.md

 - 2018-04-24 — Mr. Royce (CA) moved to suspend the rules and agree to the resolution, as amended.
 - 2018-04-24 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 3 (Roll no. 148). (text: CR H3474)
 - 2018-04-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 3 (Roll no. 148).(text: CR H3474)
+- 2018-04-25 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.